SenseNet/sn-client/apps/sensenet/cypress/CONTRIBUTING.md

 ## Writing specs

-1. Check the steps of the test case in the chosen issue these will be the base of your specs since they're containing the prerequsities, acceptances and everything else you need to start wit writing an e2e test for sensenet admin ui.
+1. Check the steps of the test case in the chosen issue these will be the base of your specs since they're containing the prerequsities, acceptances and everything else you need to start with writing an e2e test for sensenet admin ui.

 2. Check the existing specs in the folders under integration and try to write yours the similar way.